 - A. Housing units to be purchased must be located within the eligible area.
-The eligible area is described as follows: "Within the Coalinga City limits". - B. Housing unit types eligible for the Homebuyer Program are new or previously owned singlefamily residences, condominiums, or manufactured homes in mobile home parks, in common-interest developments or on a single-family lot and placed on a permanent foundation system.
+The eligible area is described as follows: "Within the unincorporated Kings County areas." - B. Housing unit types eligible for the Homebuyer Program are new or previously owned single-family residences, condominiums, or manufactured homes in mobile home parks, in common-interest developments or on a single-family lot and placed on a permanent foundation system.
 HOME does not allow manufactured homes unless on a permanent foundation system.

 - C. For HOME-funded Programs, housing must be "modest", having no more than three bedrooms, two bathrooms, and a two-car garage.
-Larger homes are acceptable if necessary for the following reasons: - 1) The family size necessitates additional bedroom(s)/bathroom(s), or: - 2) A reasonable accommodation is necessary due to the family's disability (e.g., an extra bedroom for an aide), or; - 3) The sales price of the larger home is below 95% of median AND the homes sales price is below that of other three bedroom/two bathroom homes on the market.
+Larger homes are acceptable if necessary for the following reasons: - The family size necessitates additional bedroom(s)/bathroom(s), or; - A reasonable accommodation is necessary due to the family's disability (e.g. an extra bedroom for an aide).

-Exceptions must be approved by the Loan Committee and must be documented for monitoring purposes.
+Exceptions for these reasons must be approved by the Loan Review Committee and must be documented for monitoring purposes.
 For all funding sources, the number of bedrooms will be determined by the appraisal.
 In addition, in-ground pools may not be eligible if the cost of pool maintenance and operation (utilities) causes the housing ratio to exceed 40%.

-- D. All housing units must be in compliance with State and local codes and ordinances. - E. Housing units located within a 100-year flood zone will be required to provide proof of flood insurance with an endorsement naming the Sponsor as additional insured in order to close escrow.
+- D. All housing units must be in compliance with State and local codes and ordinances. - E. Housing units located within a 100-year flood zone will be required to provide proof of flood insurance with an endorsement naming the Sponsor as loss payee in order to close escrow